 - Strain mixture into bowl and set in ice bath for about 30 minutes to cool down (stir occasionally).
 Store custard base in refrigerator for a few hours or overnight to thoroughly chill.

-- Stir vanilla extract into ice cream custard base.
+- Stir vanilla extract or vanilla bean paste into ice cream custard base.

 - Pour custard base in ice cream maker and process according to your ice cream maker’s instructions.
 For me, it’s 20 minutes.